Forget staycation mode and hit the open road! Our family-friendly winter activities in the White Mountains are ones you’ll remember for years to come.

 Blame it on too many viewings of Balto in our youth, but there is something so inimitably exciting about taking a sled dog tour.
 Muddy Paw Sled Dog Kennel in Jefferson, NH offers several different dog sledding experiences, but we’re partial to the family-friendly Mini Mush sessions.
 Spend some time meeting the pups, hop aboard for a quick, scenic tour, and wrap up your adventure with some belly rubs and hearty scratches.

-Trip Tip: Weather conditions in the White Mountains can be unpredictable.
+Trip Tip: Weather conditions for dog sledding in the White Mountains can be unpredictable.
 Some years, Muddy Paws conducts its tours via rolling cart instead of sled.
 We love both, so be ready for fun either which way!

 Trip Tip: Looking to try out a few different skating locations in the northern White Mountains?
 Bring your own skates and visit the local rink in Franconia proper, as well as one in nearby Littleton.